appodeal/appodeal-qt-plugin/readme.md

 include(Appodeal/Appodeal.pri)
 ```

+### Android Integration

-Also copy TARGET value from that file.
-After that open Appodeal/android/AndroidManifest.xml in your favorit text editor, find the following line:
+Also copy TARGET value from *.pro file, open Appodeal/android/AndroidManifest.xml in text editor, find the following line:
 ```
 <meta-data android:name="android.app.lib_name" android:value="AppodealDemo"/>
 ```
 And replace AppodealDemo with your TARGET value.

+### iOS Integration

+After building iOS Project you will get error: `Appodeal.framework/Appodeal(AVHttpClient.o)' does not contain bitcode.
+You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE), obtain an updated library from the vendor, or disable bitcode for this target. for architecture arm64` don't worry, just open compiled xcode project, go to `Build Settings` Set `Enable Bitcode` to `No` and remove `-fembed-bitcode-marker` flag from  `Other Linker Flags`.
+Now you can succesfully build your project.

-### 4.2.
-Ad types
+### Ad types

 Appodeal::INTERSTITIAL

 Appodeal::SKIPPABLE_VIDEO

 Appodeal::BANNER

+Appodeal::BANNER_TOP

+Appodeal::BANNER_BOTTOM

 Appodeal::REWARDED_VIDEO